Cost of Owning a German Shepherd

 Owning a German Shepherd is a significant financial commitment over their 9-13 yrs lifespan.
 Large breeds are more expensive across the board — more food, higher medication doses, bigger beds, and costlier surgeries.

-With a typical weight of 50-90 lbs and lifespan of 9-13 yrs, the German Shepherd requires thoughtful care tailored to their specific breed characteristics.
-The German Shepherd occupies a unique position among large breeds, weighing 50-90 lbs and carrying a temperament shaped by the herding group's heritage.
+Weighing around 50-90 lbs and lifespan of 9-13 yrs, the German Shepherd benefits from care tailored to its physical and behavioral profile.
+The German Shepherd stands out among large breeds, weighing 50-90 lbs and carrying a temperament shaped by the herding group's heritage.

 Genetic Health Considerations: The German Shepherd breed has documented susceptibility to hip dysplasia, degenerative myelopathy, bloat.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.